 which delayed and compromised the treatment of the surviving hostages,

-in turn contributing to further deaths and long-term
+in turn contributing to further deaths and long-term health problems.

 It was only on 30 October that Russian health minister Yuri Shevchenko partially identified the incapacitating agent as “a mixture of derivative substances of the fast-action opiate fentanyl.”
 The minister